kazoner/Practical_Work_II_repository/README.md

 -Added the images folder.

--Updated links in al htmls.
+-Updated links in all htmls.